vyomasystems-lab/challenges-animeshVLSI/level1_design1/README.md

 dut.inp12.value = 2
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the multiplexer's output to the expected value.

 The following error is seen:
 ```